Baker Boy to hit coast

-Triple J Unearthed winner of 2017, Baker Boy (AKA Danzal Baker), will headline the inaugural Giiyong Festival at Jigamy on September 22.
+Indigenous hip-hop artist and Triple J Unearthed winner Baker Boy will headline the inaugural Giiyong Festival near Pambula on September 22.

-The Indigenous hip-hop artist from Arnhem Land has two Hottest 100 hits to his name, has performed at the National Indigenous Music Awards, and supported international acts 50 Cent and Dizzee Rascal.
-He’ll head to the Far South Coast fresh from his first Australian tour.
+the Arnhem Land singer had two Triple J Hottest 100 hits, performed at the National Indigenous Music Awards, and supported international acts 50 Cent and Dizzee Rascal.
+Fresh from his first Australian tour he’ll head to Jigamy Farm.

-Giiyong Festival will be the first event of its type held within the Yuin Nation, which stretches from the Shoalhaven River down into East Gippsland in Victoria and across to the Great Dividing Range.
-Giiyong (pronounced Guy-Yoong) means 'come to welcome' in the South Coast language as spoken by the Elders.
+The festival will be the first event of its type held within the Yuin Nation, which stretches from the Shoalhaven River down into East Gippsland in Victoria and across to the Great Dividing Range.
+Giiyong – pronounced Guy-Yoong – means 'come to welcome' in the South Coast language.

-Other visiting artists will include Benny Walker, Jessie Lloyd and Frank Yamma.
-They will be joined by professional artists from the region such as Gabadoo, CJ Leon, Chelsy Atkins, Warren Foster, Robbie Bundle and Driftin’ Doolgahls – and entry is free.
+Other performers include Benny Walker, Jessie Lloyd and Frank Yamma.
+They will be joined by professional artists from the region such as Gabadoo, CJ Leon, Chelsy Atkins, Warren Foster, Robbie Bundle and Driftin’ Doolgahls.